PaddlePaddle/PaddleSuite/docs/module_usage/tutorials/cv_modules/face_recognition_en.md

       ├── xxx.jpg      # Face image file
       ├── xxx.jpg      # Face image file
       ...
-   ├── label.txt       # Training set annotation file, the file name cannot be changed.
+   └──label.txt       # Training set annotation file, the file name cannot be changed.
 Each line gives the relative path of the image to `train` and the face image class (face identity) id, separated by a space.
 Example content: images/image_06765.jpg 0
 ├── val                # Directory for saving the validation dataset, the directory name cannot be changed ├── images          # Directory for saving images, the directory name can be changed but should correspond to the content in pair_label.txt
       ├── xxx.jpg      # Face image file